saucelabs/sauce-docs/docs/insights/trends.md

     <td>The total number or errors that occurred during the specified time period, sorted by individual error message.</td>
   </tr>
   <tr>
-    <td><b>Build and Test Statistics</b></td>
+    <td><b>Build and Job Statistics</b></td>
-    <td>A snapshot of all tests run during the time period, displayed in separate tabs based on whether the test is or is not assigned a Build ID.For each test listed, basic data about the time the test was executed, the time it took to run, the Sauce Labs user who ran it, and its outcome.
+    <td>A snapshot of all tests run during the time period, displayed in separate tabs based on whether the test is or is not assigned a Build ID.
+For each test listed, basic data about the time the test was executed, the time it took to run, the Sauce Labs user who ran it, and its outcome.
 Tests in the <b>Builds</b> tab have an additional statistic &mdash; <i>Efficiency</i> &mdash; that indicates whether the tests in the build run in parallel to optimize the execution time for the entire build.<br/>This visualization can be further filtered to show only tests with a failed and/or errored status.</td>
   </tr>
 </table>